Deep learning via message passing algorithms based on belief propagation: Introduction

-In this work, we present and adapt to GPU computation a family of fBP based message-passing algorithms that are capable of training multi-layer neural networks with generalization performance and computational speed comparable to SGD, thus revealing a family of parallel algorithms in high-dimensional spaces useful in realistic neural network contexts.
-Our version of fBP adds the reinforcement message at each mini-batch step.
-This is an additional approximation that however turns out to be quite benign, and allows us to choose the size of the mini-batch from the minimum size of 1 up to a fairly large number, without substantially affecting performance.
-We show through systematic simulations that fBP-based message-passing approaches prove to be efficient and competitive with the stochastic gradient variant from \citep{binaryNet}.
-Furthermore, using the message-passing algorithm not as a solver but as an estimator of marginals allows us to make local Bayesian predictions, in which we take the majority vote on all configurations represented by the marginals themselves.
+In this work, we present and adapt to GPU computation a family of fBP inspired message passing algorithms that are capable of training multi-layer neural networks with generalization performance and computational speed comparable to SGD.
+This is the first work that shows that learning by message passing in deep neural networks 1) is possible and 2) is a viable alternative to SGD.
+Our version of fBP adds the reinforcement term at each mini-batch step in what we call the Posterior-as-Prior (PasP) rule.
+Furthermore, using the message-passing algorithm not as a solver but as an estimator of marginals allows us to make locally Bayesian predictions, averaging the predictions over the approximate posterior.
 The resulting generalization error is significantly better than those of the solver, showing that, although approximate, the marginals of the weights estimated by message-passing retain useful information.
+Consistently with the assumptions underlying fBP, we find that the solutions provided by the message passing algorithms belong to flat entropic regions of the loss landscape and have good performance in continual learning tasks and on sparse networks as well.

-Consistently with the assumptions underlying fBP, we find that the solutions provided by the message passing algorithms belong to flat entropic regions of the loss landscape and have good performance in continual and online learning tasks as well.
+We also remark that our PasP update scheme is of independent interest and can be combined with different posterior approximation techniques.

 The paper is structured as follows: in Sec. \ref{related} we give a brief review of some related works.
 In Sec. \ref{equations} we provide a detailed description of the message-passing equations and of the high level structure of the algorithms.
-In Sec. \ref{numerics} we compare the performance of the message passing algorithms versus BinaryNet~\citep{binaryNet}, an efficient SGD inspired solver for binary neural networks, on a variety of deep architectures and for different data sets.
-We also analyze the type of solutions found by checking their flatness and their robustness in the continual learning setting.
+In Sec. \ref{numerics} we compare the performance of the message passing algorithms versus SGD based approaches in different learning settings.